vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 In the next blog post in this series, we will experiment with the original [Microsoft SPACEV-1B](https://github.com/microsoft/SPTAG/tree/main/datasets/SPACEV1B) vector dataset, using the original dimension with `int8` precision with euclidean distance.
-In the upcoming blog post we will explore an hybrid approach for approximate nearest neighbor search.
+In the upcoming blog post we will explore a hybrid approach for approximate nearest neighbor search.
 This approach uses a combination of inverted indexes and *HNSW*, which reduces memory usage.
 The method we will explore using Vespa is highly inspired by the [SPANN: Highly-efficient Billion-scale Approximate Nearest Neighbor Search](https://arxiv.org/abs/2111.08566) paper.
 Stay tuned!